Tojo-tei residence in Matsudo City, Chiba

 In 1867, when the last Edo Shogun returned political power to the emperor, the Edo era ended its 265-year history.
 A new era began, all Samurai were gone, and the people in the Shogun family went into retirement, faded into obscurity.
-It is unknown what happened to the shogun family after that, but visiting one of their residences tells the story of their quiet life after the storm.
+It is not much know how the rest people in the shogun family spent days after the end of the Shogunate, but visiting one of their residences tells the story of their quiet life after the storm.

 Mondays (closed on Tuesday if Monday is a public holiday).